WorldMaker/butterfloat/docs/state.md

 components.

-It's just as simple to update our Garden component to use this VM instead of embedding its state:
+It's just as simple to update our Garden component to use this VM instead of directly embedding its state:

 ```ts
 import { ComponentContext, ObservableEvent, butterfly, jsx } from 'butterfloat'